The Night Battles: Anglo-American scholarship

 Most scholars in the English-speaking world could not read Italian, meaning that when I Benandanti was first published in 1966, the information which it contained remained out of the grasp of the majority of historians studying Early Modern witchcraft in the United States.
 In order to learn about the benandanti, these scholars therefore relied on the English-language book review produced by the witchcraft historian William Monter, who did read Italian.
-A summary of Ginzburg's findings was subsequently published in English in the History of Religions journal by Mircea Eliade in 1975.
+A summary of Ginzburg's findings was published in English in the History of Religions journal by Mircea Eliade in 1975.
 In his book Europe's Inner Demons (1975), English historian Norman Cohn described I Benandanti as a "fascinating book".
 However, he proceeded to assert that there was "nothing whatsoever" in the source material to justify the idea that the benandanti were the "survival of an age-old fertility cult".

 Ronald Hutton asserted that Ginzburg's approach in The Night Battles was "heavily Frazerian", being based on the theories of Scottish anthropologist Sir James Frazer (1854-1941), themselves widely discredited in the field of anthropology.

 In The Triumph of the Moon, his 1999 work examining the development of contemporary Pagan Witchcraft, English historian Ronald Hutton of the University of Bristol asserted that Ginzburg was "a world-class historian" and a "brilliant maverick".
 Hutton opined that The Night Battles offered "an important and enduring contribution" to historical enquiry, but that Ginzburg's claim that the benandantis visionary traditions were a survival from pre-Christian practices was an idea resting on "imperfect material and conceptual foundations."

 Explaining his reasoning, Hutton remarked that "dreams do not self-evidently constitute rituals, and shared dream-imagery does not constitute a 'cult'," before noting that Ginzburg's "assumption" that "what was being dreamed about in the sixteenth century had in fact been acted out in religious ceremonies" dating to "pagan times", was entirely "an inference of his own".
 He thought that this approach was a "striking late application" of "the ritual theory of myth", a discredited anthropological idea associated particularly with Jane Ellen Harrison's 'Cambridge group' and Sir James Frazer.